Elkhart County assistance programs.

 Utility bill programs - Individuals who need help paying their energy bills, or who are faced with a disconnection, can call upon one of a few agencies and resources that focus on utilities.
 Money can help pay bills during the winter or summer, and other resources offered can include free fans.
 Read more on utility bill help in Elkhart County.

 Goshen Indiana homeowners have a place to turn to for housing aid.
 LaCasa of Goshen, Inc. is a HUD Approved Counseling agency.
 The agency provides foreclosure prevention and mortgage readiness counseling to people who are behind on their mortgage, or who need advice.
 Dial (574) 533-4450, or click here fore additional foreclosure help.

 Greenpath Debt Solutions - The credit counseling agency provides free budget counseling, debt reduction advice, housing counseling, debt and credit card repayment program, and consumer education to qualified individuals.
 (574) 293-0075

 Debt Reduction and Credit Counseling - In addition to those two organizations, other agencies offer debt assistance, budgeting, credit repair, and related support.
 Hundreds of Goshen and Elkhart County residents are able to improve their financial condition every year.
 Click here free credit counseling in the region.

 The following churches, pantries, and charities may be able to provide free food, holiday or Christmas meals, and other forms of aid.
 Call them to get the specifics of their assistance programs.
 Family Christian Development Center - Phone (574) 773-2149.
 Middlebury Food Pantry Dial (574) 825-5135.

-There are additional food pantries in the county as well.
+There are additional food pantries as well as soup kitchens in the county as well.
 Based on donation levels, everything from fruits to baby formula or canned goods are offered.
 Or case managers will help the client apply for SNAP food stamps.
-Locate food pantries in Elkhart County.
+Locate free food pantries in Elkhart County.